code-dot-org/code-dot-org/ARCHITECTURE.md

 2. If these tenets become outdated, they should either be amended publicly or deleted.
 3. If this file is still in the repo, its rules are still in effect.

 The goal of the tenets is not an exhaustive or  current list of technical requirements, but to highlight a set of **core architectural choices we rarely break**  and rarely change.
-These architectural tenets are intentionally limited: they were mostly true in 2014, are mostly true today, and end up  mostly true in 2034.
+These architectural tenets are intentionally limited: they were mostly true in 2014, are mostly true today, and might even end up mostly true in 2034.
 Think “constitution” not “laws”: its important they are amended to fit the times, but only rarely.
 Less is more.

 ## The tenets represent tradeoffs

 The tenets may be different than you are familiar with in commercial orgs where unbounded staff growth can often be assumed.
 They work together so our permanently small team can make technical progress both today AND in the long-term.
 They balance inherent tradeoffs between “personal dev velocity today” and “collective dev velocity years from now”.

 Examples: